2023 Most Popular East Asian Languages Associate Degree Schools

 Women make up 50% of the East Asian majors at the school.

 The in-demand associate degree programs at Weber State University helped the school earn the #3 place on this year’s ranking of the most popular East Asian languages schools in the United States.
-WSU is a fairly large public school located in the small city of Ogden.
+WSU is a fairly large public school located in the city of Ogden.

 Women make up 36% of the East Asian majors at the school.

 The in-demand associate degree programs at El Camino College helped the school earn the #4 place on this year’s ranking of the most popular East Asian languages schools in the United States.
-Located in the large suburb of Torrance, El Camino College is a public school with a large student population.
+Located in the suburb of Torrance, El Camino College is a public school with a fairly large student population.

 About 77% of the students majoring in East Asian at the school are women while 23% are male.